aamrits/interview-questions-prep/javascript.md

 Promise chain is one of the great things about using promises.

-If we were to use 2 or more asynchronous operations, where subsequent operation starts when previous operation succeeds, we can simply use the `.then()` function, as it returns a new promise.
+If we were to use 2 or more asynchronous operations, where the subsequent operation starts when the previous operation succeeds, we can simply use the `.then()` function, as it returns a new promise.

 ```javascript
 // Before ES6: classic callback pyramid of doom